Why is Researching Competition Important?

 6. Ask Your Customers

 According to Weiss, talking to your own customers about your competitor is the easiest and cheapest method to gather information.
-Your existing customers may not have much knowledge; instead, focus on the new customers who have moved from another competitior.
+Your existing customers may not have much knowledge; instead, focus on the new customers who have moved from another competitor.
 With all this information, you will see which areas you need to improve and what to focus on next.

 7. Talk to Your Suppliers

 There are high chances that your suppliers are also your competitors’ suppliers.
-Ask your suppliers the sizes of the orders they have and what products have the largerst orders to determine what your competitors are buying.
+Ask your suppliers the sizes of the orders they have and what products have the largest orders to determine what your competitors are buying.
 In return, you will get to know what your customers want.